crowdsecurity/magento-cs-extension/doc/USER_GUIDE.md

 #### Scenarios and signals

- In the `Scenarios and signals` part, you can configure the way suspicious IPs are detected and sent to the community as signal.
+ In the `Scenarios and signals` part, you can configure the way suspicious IPs are detected and sent to the community as a ban signal.

 ![Scenario and signals](images/screenshots/config-scenario-signals.jpg)